openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 The `extractor` image contains:

 * The TCP server to trigger runtime info extraction (written in Rust)
-  * Access to this server is constrained by liseting only to the loopback address.
+  * Access to this server is constrained by listening only to the loopback address.
 Only clients in the same pod will be able to connect to it.
 *  The `crictl` tool to find the running containers and their root PID
 * “Fingerprints” which are self-contained executables that run in the container’s process namespaces to identify what the container is running.